gohugoio/hugo/content/concept.md

 3. **2017-03-6** Pull request/add to Hugo Rep
 3. **2017-??-??** Add to Hugo repo for release with v19?

-[^1]: As this point, the URL structure has changed considerably.
-I've been fastidious about adding aliases wherever possible and trying to retain URLs for related content on the current site if applicable.
+[^1]: At this point, not too much of the URL structure has changed that considerably.
+I've been fastidious about adding aliases wherever possible and trying to retain URLs whenever still applicable.
 That said, the [current list of aliases is quite large](/contribute/documentation/#be-mindful-of-aliases).

 [admonitions]: http://docutils.sourceforge.net/docs/ref/rst/directives.html#admonitions
 [designresources]: https://github.com/rdwatters/hugo-docs-concept/tree/master/dev-and-design-resources